joaopaulopmedeiros/iris/README.md

 # Iris
-Iris is a RESTful API built for reliability and ease of use.
-It provides seamless access to official Brazilian economic indexes and interest rates (Selic and IPCA) through a modern, intuitive interface.
+Iris is a lightweight API designed to provide seamless access to official Brazilian economic indicators, including the Selic interest rate and IPCA inflation index.

-Designed for developers, analysts, and businesses, Iris makes integrating trusted financial data into applications and workflows effortless.